 We believe that Juniper is widely applicable to different graph datasets across various domains.
-Juniper's strengths is in interactive exploration, and in supporting local tasks for multivariate graph visualization.
+Juniper's strengths are in interactive exploration and in supporting focus tasks for multivariate graph visualization.
 In the future we hope to develop techniques for connecting to off-screen nodes, which is a current scalability limitation.
 Also, allowing duplicate nodes could be helpful for certain tasks, yet node duplication requires careful encoding to not confuse users.
 Juniper currently also does not support rich edge attributes.
-A simple solution would be to show attributes for incoming edges in the attribute table, which would be unambiguous since each node is guaranteed to have exactly one incoming edge.
-However, in this case, hidden edges would have to be treated separately.
+Edge attributes of visible edges could be seamlessly integrated into Juniper, as the tree structure guarantees that each node has exactly one incoming edge.
+As a result, we could add rows representing edges to the table right above the destination node and add columns for the edge attributes.
+A drawback to this solution is that it cannot be used for hidden edges.
+Attributes of multiple hidden edges could be shown as extra columns in the table with their destination node, visualizing attributes from multiple edge in each cell.
 Finally, for graphs with many different node types, the attribute table can be sparse.
 We plan to investigate interleaving cells for different attributes in a single column to remedy this.